Colorectal Cancer - What Happens

 If colon polyps aren't found and removed, they may turn into

 Cancers in the colon or rectum usually grow very slowly.

 It takes most of them years to become large enough to cause symptoms.
 If the

-cancer is allowed to grow, it eventually will invade and destroy nearby tissues
+cancer is allowed to grow, over time it will invade and destroy nearby tissues

 and then spread farther.
 Colorectal cancer spreads first to nearby